The best video hosting providers

 • Video on Demand (VOD): The platform allows easy hosting of videos on demand.
 Users can upload videos (up to 10 minutes in free mode, longer ones only for Pro users) and immediately receive a link to download them.
 The video can be played directly in the browser.

-• Video management: Very easy — you don't even need an account to share individual videos.
+• Video management: Very easy — no account is needed to share individual videos.
 Registered users have a simple dashboard with their uploads and video collections.

-• Infrastructure & hosting: Streamable hosts videos in the cloud, presumably on US servers.
-They offer fast streaming up to 4K.
-Global CDN is integrated, so videos load quickly worldwide.
-No information about server locations.
+• Infrastructure & hosting: Streamable hosts videos in the cloud, likely on US-based servers, and supports fast streaming up to 4K.
+A global CDN ensures quick video delivery worldwide, though specific server locations are not disclosed.

-• GDPR compliance: Restricted — The standard privacy policy applies as a free service from the USA.
-Personal data is likely to be processed in the USA.
-Since Streamable videos do not set cookies for viewers, embedding is more data-efficient than YouTube — but legally a US service without order processing.
+• GDPR compliance: Limited — as a free US-based service, Streamable uses a standard privacy policy, and personal data is likely processed in the USA.
+Embedded videos do not set cookies for viewers, making them more data-efficient than YouTube, but from a purely legal standpoint, it is a US service without formal data processing agreements.

-• Basic Editing: Streamble offers simple editor tools such as cut/trim directly in the browser — ideal for short clips and social media embeds where you don't need a complex player
+• Basic editing: Streamable provides simple browser-based editing tools, such as cutting and trimming, making it ideal for short clips and social media embeds where a complex player is not required.

 • Weaknesses:

-• No advanced features, therefore not suitable for more complex video projects
+• Limited functionality: Not suitable for complex video projects

-• No automatic subtitling or other smart AI features
+• No AI features: Lacks automatic subtitling and other smart tools

-• Features such as categorization, metadata, or analytics are missing
+• No support for categorization, metadata, or analytics

 *As of December 2025 — All information comes from publicly available sources.
 No claim to completeness.
 Information provided without guarantee.